strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ### Using separate Kubernetes Secrets for each component

 We could have a separate trust secret for each component (Kafka, ZooKeeper, EntityOperator, CruiseControl, KafkaExporter).
-However this would result in a lot of new Kubernetes Secrets and even though the Reconciler classes are separate it is one overall process, so it is acceptable to handle the state transitions at the end of each reconcile loop.
+However this would result in a lot of new Kubernetes Secrets and even though the Reconciler classes are separate it is one overall process, so it is acceptable to use a single Kubernetes Secret for all components.

 ### Using new annotation for tracking certificates

 A previous version of this proposal described a new annotation that used the fingerprint of the certificate, instead of the generation currently used.
 This can only be used for tracking the rolling update to establish trust, not for rolling out end-entity certificates.
-This has been removed from this proposal in favour of keeping the existing method of using a generation, then we can always revisit this in a future proposal to support tools like Cert Manager.
+This has been removed from this proposal in favour of keeping the existing method of using a generation, then we can always revisit this in a future proposal to support tools like cert-manager.

+### Handling all rolling of components in the component reconcilers

+A previous version of this proposal described having the component reconcilers handling all rolling updates.
+This change required certain steps to be taken at the very beginning or very end of all the component reconcilers running and required more distinct reconcile loops to renew certificates.
+It was also deemed to be too complex to implement in a way that minimised the risk of introducing bugs.

 [cmio]: https://cert-manager.io/
 [pr46]: https://github.com/strimzi/proposals/pull/46